Digital Twin-Centered Hybrid Data-Driven Multi-Stage Deep Learning Framework for Enhanced Nuclear Reactor Power Prediction: DISCUSSION

 Practically, a similar type of model could likely be developed in other reactors.
+As part of a digital twin framework, these models could serve as adaptable virtual replicas tailored to the unique design of each reactor core.
 The inputs would have to be developed based on the design of the reactor core, and the inputs could further be expanded as well.
-The normalization of control rod heights could cause the reduced accuracy of the models using control rod heights as input.
-More likely, however, is that the models struggle to inference the physics of the reactor core.
-With the reactivity provided, the model does not have to infer the effect of the rods on the power but can directly map the reactor power to reactivity.
+The normalization of control rod heights could cause the models' reduced accuracy using control rod heights as input.
+More likely, however, is that the model needs more feature representation to infer the physics of the reactor core.
+In a digital twin, the integration of reactivity as an input eliminates this limitation by directly linking the reactor power to reactivity, thereby enhancing the twin's ability to mirror reactor behavior accurately.
 This allows future models to account for negative reactivity provided by burnable poisons or testing samples.
-Furthermore, reactivity would also allow the model to be more useable on reactor core configurations it was not trained on.
-That said, classifier accuracy for control rods could have been more impractically high, and most incorrect predictions were in an adjacent energy resolution.
+Furthermore, the use of reactivity enables the digital twin to generalize across different reactor core configurations, ensuring its applicability beyond the conditions on which it was originally trained.
+That said, classifier accuracy for control rods was not impractically low, and most incorrect predictions were in an adjacent energy resolution.
 The classification accuracy using control rods is at least a proof of concept for future models using similar inputs.

 Over the time the data was collected, MSTR saw significant use.
-This could have led to changes in core physics.
+This could have led to changes in the core physics.
 This time period corresponds to a total burnup of 120MWd/MTU.
 Based on the fuel designs, this is 13\% of the fuel's lifetime burnup.
-This physical change, along with the increase of poisons generated inside the fuel, could cause complications with the results.
-Additional support modules may need to be developed to account for these effects.
+These evolving reactor conditions highlight the importance of dynamic adaptability within a digital twin framework.
+Future iterations of these types of models in digital twin systems could incorporate support modules that account for changes in core physics due to burnup, fuel poisoning, or operational conditions, maintaining accuracy over the reactor's lifecycle.